 It’s not uncommon for businesses to report that they have seen more conversions, all due to their social media efforts.
 Having a presence where your clients and customers are hanging out increases the likelihood that they view you as a person behind the brand or product and they start to relate to you.
 Just don’t forget to actually interact with your followers.
 Reply to comments.
 Answer questions.
 Say thank you!

 Build Traffic to Your Site

-[bctt tweet=”Increase your traffic on your own terms through social media marketing.”]
+[clickToTweet tweet=”Increase your traffic on your own terms through social media marketing.” quote=”Increase your traffic on your own terms through social media marketing.”]

 Using social media platforms is way more affordable than radio, television, or newspaper ads.
-If don’t correctly, your ROI (return on investment) will more than make up for the time and cost that you spend on your social media.
+If done correctly, your ROI (return on investment) will more than makeup for the time and cost that you spend on your social media.
 It is recommended that you spend at least 6 hours each week on your platform of choice to see the benefits.

 Search Engine Optimization and Better Ranking

 It’s a term that we all hear.
 SEO is important.
 There are huge debates over how it works and if it’s even effective.
 Updating your blog regularly, using appropriate meta tags, and links and interaction on your social media accounts.
 They all are part of the formula that Google uses to rank your site.
 Neglecting to have a presence on social media is just making your job of getting your information or product in front of your audience harder.

 If you are interacting with your audience then they will share ideas that they like with you or services and products they want to see you offer.
 You just never know where you might get your next “big idea”.
 It could be from one of your loyal followers that found you on social media!!
 This is your platform to find out what they are loving, and what they are hating.
 Then you can make adjustments as needed.